xiaoyang-sde/knowledge-base/docs/theoretical-computer-science/06-pushdown-automata.md

 ### Convert Pushdown Automata to Context-Free Grammar

 - The pushdown automata has a unique accept state.
-(Create a new sentinel accpet state.)
+(Create a new sentinel accept state.)
 - The pushdown automata empties the stack before accepting the input.
 (Rewind the stack before the sentinel accept state.)
 - Each transition is either a push or a pop.
-(Break a single push-pop step into two seperate steps.)
+(Break a single push-pop step into two separate steps.)

 If $L$ is recognized by a pushdown automata, then $L$ has a context-free grammar.
 Convert the pushdown automata into a new pushdown automata with the assumptions above with $\{ Q, \Sigma, \Gamma, S, q_0, \{ q_f \}\}$, $L$.